Termi303/CELFS/Files/Documents/FINAL_PORTFOLIO/OODesignAndUML.md

 Context
 -------

-The most important part of the system has from the beginning been marking system for courseworks.
-Each coursework is represented by four types of elements:
+The most important part of the system has from the beginning been the marking system for courseworks.
+Each coursework in paper version is represented by three types of elements:
 1. Category (at least one per Coursework)
-1. Criterion (at least one per Category)
+1. Band
 1. Cell (look below for number)
-1. Band

 Bands represent quality of work (i.e. "Exceptional", "Very good").
 Bands are the same for all courseworks.
-For each pair (Criterion, Band), there is up to one Cell, which holds a detailed description of what student must have achieved to receive that band.
+For each pair (Category, Band), there is a Cell, which holds a number of criteria a student must meet to receive the Band for the Category. detailed description of what student must have achieved to receive that band.
 Students may hand in a number of types of coursework.

 Moreover, the client set the requirement to do "double marking" - two teachers could mark the same coursework for the same student and then could use admin's support to insert the final mark.